Barteks2x/Q-OS/README.md

 Forking this branch is unrecommended and if you want to work on Q OS, it is best at the moment to do so in the master branch.
 For this branch, I will rewrite the Q OS Documentation and for now leave the version in the master branch unfinished.
 Documentation for Q OS Alpha will be a lot clearer and therefore also a lot longer, but it will make programming for Q OS a lot easier because every function and code file will be described in detail as well as resources for learning to code in C/Assembly and other languages that are used in Q OS.

+## Q OS Alpha Features

+Whilst this branch of Q OS will, for the most part, have the same features as planned for the master branch, it will also feature a either a FAT32 or COFF filesystem and a working bootloader before it is merged with the master branch.
+Because of all these features, it will take probably around two months to have the code in this branch ready for merging.